NIRC2

 The table below shows the filters are currently available with NIRC2.
-Note that several narrow band filters that were installed in August, 2003 are now included.
-The wavelength information of the new filters have been verified with NIRC2 but full characterization of the transmission curves is yet to be completed.
+Note that several new filters that were installed in September, 2011 are now included.
+Filter transmission curves are included as they become available.

 (Clicking on a filter name of several filters will bring up a plot of that filter's transmission curve.)